thiagorossener/jekflix-template/_posts/2025-01-01-my-love-for-cats.md

 date: 2025-01-01 22:55:45
 layout: post
 title: My love for cats
-subtitle: From cat mom to animal shelter volunteering
+subtitle: From cat mom to volunteering at a cat rescue.
-description: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+description: My love for cats in my life from being a cat mom to volunteering at a cat rescue.
-image: "assets/img/PXL_20241018_150507806.jpg"
+image: "assets/img/1000009346.jpg"
-optimized_image: "assets/img/PXL_20241018_150507806.jpg"
+optimized_image: "assets/img/1000009346.jpg"
 category: volunteering
 tags:
   - volunteering